 - 1. We believe each individual has the right to a safe and comfortable physical and emotional environment. - 2.
 We believe all students have unique and special gifts. - 3.
 We believe all students can learn. - 4.
-We believe that everyone needs positive goals. - 5.
+We believe that every individual needs positive goals with high expectations. - 5.
 We believe education is a cooperative effort between home, school, and community.